numalariamodeling/covid-chicago/README.md

 # 2. Software used
 The [Compartmental Modeling Software (CMS)](https://idmod.org/docs/cms/index.html) is used to simulate the COVID-19 transmission and disease progression.
 The CMS language defines 5 main type: species, observations, reactions, parameters and functions, in addition time-events can be added as well as state-events.
 Multiple compartments, called ‘species’ can be defined.
 The movement of populations between compartments is called reaction.
 The model runs with different solvers, including spatial solvers.
 The model is written in ['emodl' files](https://idmod.org/docs/cms/input-files.html) and model configurations are written in ['cfg' files](https://idmod.org/docs/cms/input-files.html).
 The output is written into [trajectories.csv files](https://idmod.org/docs/cms/output.html?searchText=output).

-The latest model description in emodl format is written in the [extendedmodel_cobey.emodl](https://github.com/numalariamodeling/covid-chicago/blob/master/emodl/extendedmodel_cobey.emodl) file.
+The latest model description in emodl format is written in the [extendedmodel.emodl](https://github.com/numalariamodeling/covid-chicago/blob/master/emodl/extendedmodel.emodl) file (note original emodl with history in [extendedmodel_cobey.emodl](https://github.com/numalariamodeling/covid-chicago/blob/master/emodl/extendedmodel_cobey.emodl).

 ## 2.1 Run simulations
 The [runScenarios.py](runScenarios.py) is used to run multiple simulations